 Let’s get to it!

 Anatomy of a mobile home

-Not many people (even mobile home owners) are actually 100% clear on how mobile homes actually work.
+Not many people (even mobile home owners) are actually 100% clear on how mobile homes actually work or how the insides of a manufactured home looks like.
 We want to shine a light for you on this aspect of manufactured housing by providing you with a bottom-to-top breakdown of the typical mobile home.

 The fact that a mobile home can fit on a chassis that is equipped with wheels and axles is the thing that makes them mobile in the first place.
 This chassis looks very similar to an oversized car trailer.
 It has all the corresponding parts: a tongue, hitch, axles, hitch jack, and trailer bed.

 The steel chassis is permanently attached to the mobile home.
 The wheels and axles, however, can be removed after the home has been planted into place.
 They should never be considered part of the home’s foundation or support structure and their removal is required to convert your mobile home into real estate.